Benh83/die-vs-dieless-manufacturing/README.md

 ![Smallest viable firm by batch size](figures/batch_s1.png)

-## What the numbers say
+## the numbers say

 **1. At 1–10 panels per design, particularly for products cheaper than most of what Machina produces, dies aren't really their competitor.**
-With defaults, a die route costs **$60,162 per design**: a $45k die plus engineering, tryout, expected rework, storage, inspection, setup and financing.
-That's about **$12,000 per panel** at 5 panels per design, well above the $7,500 price.
+With my assumptions, a die costs **$60,162 per design**: a $45k die plus engineering, tryout, expected rework, storage, inspection, setup and financing. which adds up to about **$12,000 per panel** at 5 panels per design, well above the $7,500 price.
 The die route only breaks even once each design repeats **11+ times** (147 panels a year at 11 per design).
-The real incumbent for bespoke work at this scale is skilled hand forming.
+The incumbent for small-scale bespoke work at this scale is skilled hand forming.

-> _[ANALYSIS]_
+While RoboCraftsman has a significant price advantage over the other two options, the speed of iteration as opposed to a die, and the reduction of intensive manual labor both make that price advantage come with benefits rather than non-financial costs.

 **2. Machina lowers the smallest viable firm to one person.**
-The smallest viable Machina firm is **1 employee selling 44 panels a year** (8.8 designs), or 35 panels with a regional factory.
-Hand forming needs **2 employees and 47 panels**.
-The barrier to entry falls modestly in units, but most of the change is in headcount.
+The smallest viable firm enabled by Machina is **1 employee selling 44 panels a year** (~9 designs), or 35 panels with a forward deployed Robocraftsman/regional Machina factory.
+While a 2-person hand forming firm needs only a few more panels to break even, the potential for a one person industrial production firm to make products of such complexity is novel.
+Interest in the one-person unicorn is usually focused on the software world, but so dramatically increasing the manufacturing capability of a one person firm may prove to be more important than we know.

-> _[ ANALYSIS]_

-**3. The biggest effect is on output per employee, not tooling.**
+**3. A one person firm out-produces 12+ hand-formers, and per-employee production goes through the roof with RoboCraftsman  .**
 All-in labor per panel is **6.8 hours for Machina versus 75.9 for hand forming**.
-That's **273 vs. 24 panels per employee-year, about 11×**.
-For the hand route, output grows only by hiring craftspeople.
-For the Machina route, the firm is mainly design, sales and project management, and output grows without adding people.
+That's **273 vs. 24 panels per employee-year, about 11×**. the hand-forming method worked not because of how efficient it was, but because of how inflexible and expensive die creation is.

-> _[ANALYSIS: this is the industrial-organization core.
-For example, headcount stops being a measure of capacity, and a one-person firm can be efficient.]_
+A lean, Robocraftsman-enabled firm, the firm is mainly design, sales and project management, and can be profitable at a wide range of outputs.

 **4. The efficient firm shrinks in headcount and grows in output.**